-Since 1999, Jon Katz has been defending misdemeanor, felony and DWI clients charged in the United States District Court in Alexandria, Virginia, which is thirteen miles from Jon’s Fairfax, Viriginia office.
+Since 1999, Virginia federal criminal lawyer Jon Katz has been defending federal misdemeanor, felony and DUI clients charged in the United States District Court in Alexandria, Virginia, which is thirteen miles from Jon’s Fairfax, Viriginia office.
 The Alexandria federal courthouse should not be mistaken with the Alexandria City state-level courthouse around two miles away, where Jon also practices.

-This is a formal courthouse, too formal, where — as with plenty of other federal courthouses — lawyers are restricted to the podium when speaking to jurors and examining witnesses.
+This is a formal courthouse, too formal, where lawyers are restricted to the podium when speaking to jurors and examining witnesses.
 The judicial branch is the most undemocratic of the three branches of government to begin with, and we do not need people charged with such minor offenses as speeding (still jailable up to six months if stopped on the George Washington Parkway) to have their first visit to court be so overly formal.

 The Alexandria federal courthouse has four District Court judges, three seniro District Court judges, and five magistrate judges.
-As in all federal courthouses, they all wield tremendous power, including acting on warrant applications for surveillance, searches and seizures; granting or denying bail; and setting sentences under the draconian system of mandatory minimum sentencing and the advisory federal sentencing guidelines.
+The judgesl wield tremendous power, including acting on warrant applications for surveillance, searches and seizures; granting or denying bail; and setting sentences under the draconian system of mandatory minimum sentencing and the advisory federal sentencing guidelines.